Abhik004/koa-ts/readme.md

 # Koa.js Learning Project

 ## What I Learned
-This project demonstrates my exploration of Koa.js, a modern and lightweight web framework for Node.js.
+This demonstrates my exploration of Koa.js, a modern and lightweight web framework for Node.js.
 Through building a simple application for managing a list of things I love, I learned several key concepts:

 ### Core Concepts
 * Middleware architecture using async/await